-- A Laser-Driven-Light Source (LDLS) for order localization (profile) and spectral flatfielding, - A Thorium-Argon hollow-cathode lamp (ThAr) for absolute wavelength calibration under regular operations, - A second Thorium-Argon hollow-cathode lamp for simultaneous referencing (drift measurement) in case of failure of the main spectral lamp, - A Fabry-Pérot (FP)-cavity illuminated in white light for simultaneous-reference (drift) measurements.
+- A Laser-Driven-Light Source (LDLS) for order localization (plus profile definition) and spectral flat-fielding, - A Thorium-Argon hollow-cathode lamp (ThAr) for absolute wavelength calibration under regular operations. - A Fabry-Pérot (FP)-cavity illuminated in white light for simultaneous-reference (drift) measurements.
 This spectral lamp is also used in combination with the ThAr to extend and improve the wavelength calibration, - A Laser-Frequency Comb (LFC), designed for the most accurate wavelength calibration.
 However, the LFC currently installed only covers the wavelength range 500-720 nm.
 The extension of the wavelength calibration over the full spectral range is performed using the FP source.